 The American Approach – Duty Based Approach

-Because U.S. workers have very limited employment rights, it was easy for the giants of the U.S. auto industry to slash and burn huge swathes of its workforce and ramp down production quickly.
+Because US workers have minimal employment rights, it was easy for the giants of the US auto industry to slash and burn huge swathes of its workforce and ramp down production quickly.
 Even so, both General Motors & Chrysler needed a government bailout to survive.
 The impact of the recession and the labor-force reductions led to ghost towns, huge unemployment levels, poverty, and destitution.

 This was a decision based on duty, duty to the shareholder to keep the company going at the expense of everything else.